Electronics notes/Diodes

 I'd go for the two-diode level shifter, since this is just one line

-(note that since ws2812 communicate at 800Kbps, not all optoisolators are fast enough)
+(note that since ws2812 can communicate at 800Kbps, not all optoisolators are fast enough)

-There's also a trick that runs one pixel at a lower Vcc (4.3V, via one diode) so that its input is high above >3V, and it outputs 4.3V logic (its Vcc) which is fine for the rest.
+There's also a trick that runs one pixel at a lower Vcc (4.3V, via one diode) so that its input is high above >3V, and it output are 4.3V logic (its Vcc) which is fine for the rest.

 The one pixel will be a little less bright, so you either don't use it, or maybe use it for something separate like an indicator.